Testing Randomness by Matching Pennies: Randomness for uniform distributions

-We focus on Alice's task to detect patterns of non-randomness in Bob's play, which she could exploit to predict his moves.
+We focus on Alice's task to detect patterns of non-ran\-dom\-ness in Bob's play, which she could exploit to predict his moves.
 Bob is assumed to be doing the same, observing Alice's play and trying to detect some patterns.
 But what is a pattern?
 And what does it mean to detect it?

 Intuitively, an object has a pattern if it can be described succinctly, i.e. compressed.
-E.g. the string \eqref{eq01} can be compressed to $(01)^{20}$ in a regular notation, or to

-in a programming language like Java.
-The program to extend \eqref{eq01} infinitely would be $(01)^\ast$ or and the program to output \eqref{eq123} would be

-On the other hand, a program to output the string \eqref{eqrand}, without a detectable pattern, would have to spell it out in full length:

-The idea that randomness can be defined as incompressibility goes back to Kolmogorov \cite{Kolmogorov:Sankhya}, and further back to the scholastic logical principle known as \emph{Occam's Razor}, which established the priority of succinct descriptions as inductive hypotheses, as explained by Solomonoff \cite{SolomonoffR:64}.
+E.g. the string in \eqref{eq01} can be compressed to $(01)^{20}$ in mathematical notation, or to { } in a Java-like programming language.
+The program to extend \eqref{eq01} infinitely would be $(01)^\ast$ or { } and the program to output \eqref{eq123} would be { } On the other hand, a program to output the string \eqref{eqrand}, without a detectable pattern, would have to spell it out in full length: { } The idea that randomness can be defined as incompressibility goes back to Kolmogorov \cite{Kolmogorov:Sankhya}, and further back to the scholastic logical principle known as \emph{Occam's Razor}, which established the priority of succinct descriptions as inductive hypotheses, as explained by Solomonoff \cite{SolomonoffR:64}.